 ‘We’ll be able to find out what a whole new generation has to say about it.’
 Her words here sum up the campaign’s absences of thought.
 ‘Return’, ‘again’, return again to ‘a new generation’.
 Has it ever belonged to the new generation?
 What does the new generation want returning exactly?
 Has it ever been returned once, let alone again?
 What happens when it returns again, can you return things back to history?

 The absences of thought are standard in Western ideals of history, memory and art.
 It is documenting, recording, exhibiting, restoring, preserving; applied to both physical objects like artworks, monuments and buildings as well as written archival materials.
 These Western ideals are inherently in the colonial tradition; they are not ‘as enlightening as a kind of actualised-memory’ but instead only ever static remembrance with no present or transcendent implications.
-The language used in Chapter’s campaign and the premise itself are completely telling of their lack of understanding when it comes to creating a ‘new chapter in history’.
+The language used in Chapter’s campaign and the premise itself is completely telling of their lack of understanding when it comes to creating a ‘new chapter in history.
 They only have to look at their social media responses to know they haven’t thought this through beyond their appeals to traditionalism and memorialisation.
 Almost every comment on Chapter’s ‘Save Our Sculpture’ Facebook, YouTube and Twitter posts are negative, with people questioning its importance to new generations, its shoehorned and seemingly co-opted link to miners and the entitled plea for £18,000 on something so immovably preservationist.

 The ‘new generation’ is moving rapidly away from viewing history, memory and art within Western discourse.
 The rejection of white cube galleries in metropolitan cities across the West shows this, the call to give back stolen artworks shows this, the increased platforming of minority artists shows this, the return to intuitive and ancestral art instead of academic white conceptualism shows this.
 But Cardiff’s contemporary art scene, along with many others in the UK, does not understand this.

 ‘Save Our Sculpture’ appeals to nationalism through its language and tenuous links to the miners.
 Within the context of the present, and considering the Art Fund’s initiative is called Art Happens, it is unwilling to come out of the past, or at least even contextualise the sculpture to the present.
-Instead it chooses to ‘restore’, ‘preserve’ and ‘repeat’ what happened in 1972.
+Instead, it chooses to ‘restore’, ‘preserve’ and ‘repeat’ what happened in 1972.
 This is inactive traditionalism, and the ‘new generation’ want works that deconstruct, reflect the present, and can live on as ‘actualised memory’.
 Ask them to respond to the miners rather than appreciating a past response, or better, ask them what they’re compelled to make works on instead.
 There are so many exciting, contemporary and radical artists in Wales right now.
-And the ones with the most active, present ideas are often those that are on low-income, part of marginalised groups and have no formal art training or the connections that come with it.
+And the ones with the most active, present ideas are often those that are low-income, part of marginalised groups and have no formal art training or the connections that come with it.
 For Wales’ art scene to become contemporary, the ‘contemporary art centres’ must support & invest in new research, artworks and projects from the ‘new generation’ itself.